thomasWeise/aitoa/book/structure/solutionSpace/README.md

 A Gantt chart which assigns the first job first to machine&nbsp;1 and the second job first to machine&nbsp;$0$ cannot be executed in practice, i.e., is *infeasible*, as such an assignment does not honor the precedence constraints of the jobs.
 Instead, it contains a [deadlock](http://en.wikipedia.org/wiki/Deadlock).

+![Two different JSSP instances with&nbsp;$\jsspMachines=2$ machines and&nbsp;$\jsspJobs=2$ jobs, one of which has only three feasible candidate solutions while the other has four.](\relative.path{jssp_feasible_gantt.svgz}){#fig:jssp_feasible_gantt width=90%}

+The third schedule in the first column of [@fig:jssp_feasible_gantt] illustrates exactly this case.
+Machine&nbsp;0 should begin by doing job&nbsp;1.
+Job&nbsp;1 can only start on machine&nbsp;0 after it has been finished on machine&nbsp;1.
+At machine&nbsp;1, we should begin with job&nbsp;0.
+Before job&nbsp;0 can be put on machine&nbsp;1, it must go through machine&nbsp;0.
+So job&nbsp;1 cannot go to machine&nbsp;0 until it has passed through machine&nbsp;1, but in order to be executed on machine&nbsp;1, job&nbsp;0 needs to be finished there first.
+Job&nbsp;0 cannot begin on machine&nbsp;1 until it has been passed through machine&nbsp;0, but it cannot be executed there, because job&nbsp;1 needs to be finished there first.
+A cyclic blockage has appeared: no job can be executed on any machine if we follow this schedule.
+This is called a deadlock.
+No jobs overlap in the schedule.
+All sub-jobs are assigned to proper machines and receive the right processing times.
+Still, the schedule is infeasible, because it cannot be executed or written down without breaking the precedence constraint.

 Hence, there are only three out of four possible Gantt charts that work for this problem instance.
-For a problem instance where all jobs need to pass through all machines in the same sequence, however, all possible Gantt charts will work, as illustrated in [@fig:jssp_feasible_gantt].
+For a problem instance where the jobs need to pass through all machines in the same sequence, however, all possible Gantt charts will work, as also illustrated in [@fig:jssp_feasible_gantt].
 The number of actually feasible Gantt charts in&nbsp;$\solutionSpace$ thus is different for different problem instances.

-![Two different JSSP instances with&nbsp;$\jsspMachines=2$ machines and&nbsp;$\jsspJobs=2$ jobs, one of which has only three feasible candidate solutions while the other has four.](\relative.path{jssp_feasible_gantt.svgz}){#fig:jssp_feasible_gantt width=90%}

 This is very annoying.
 The potential existence of infeasible solutions means that we cannot just pick a good element from&nbsp;$\solutionSpace$ (according to whatever *good* means), we also must be sure that it is actually *feasible*.